 Upon entering their account, students start exploring the universe of math with Dino.
 To do so, each student builds a rocket by taking an adaptive placement test.
-Provided by MetaMetrix company (Lexile framework for reading and Quantile Framework for Mathematics), this test consists of 20 questions that determine a student’s level to create an individual learning pathway. (read more about placement test)
+Provided by MetaMetrics company (Lexile framework for reading and Quantile Framework for Mathematics), this test consists of 20 questions that determine a student’s level to create an individual learning pathway.
+Find out more about Placement test.

 Once students build their rocket, they start exploring math planets and hatching dinosaur eggs!
 What’s inside each egg?
 To find out, students have to reach the weekly target you set.
 Reaching this target every week during the school year will result in at least 1 grade level of growth. (read more about student account)

 Each student’s individual learning pathway involves different types of exercises that use the Concrete-Pictorial-Abstract model of education.

 Starting from the entry point determined by the placement test, each student works in the zone of proximal development all the time.
 Our scoring system ensures students spend just the right amount of time on any exercise.
 Within each one, students complete several tasks with increasing levels of difficulty.
 If they solve a task correctly, one bead moves from left to right on a score counter.
 If the answer is incorrect, one bead moves back.
 Students have to move all the beads to the right to advance to the next exercise.
 This way, so each next step will be provided at the right time, every time.